 Repeatability: This course may be repeated for additional credit.

 DENT D691.
-Orthodontics-Clinic.
-1 Credit Hour.
+Orthodontics Clinic I. 1 Credit Hour.

 DENT D692.
-Endodontology-Clinic.
-2 Credit Hours.
+Endodontology Clinic I. 2 Credit Hours.

 DENT D693.
-Periodontology Clinic.
-2 Credit Hours.
+Periodontology Clinic I. 2 to 3 Credit Hours.

 DENT D696.
-Pediatric Dent-Clinic.
-2 Credit Hours.
+Pediatric Dentistry Clinic I. 2 Credit Hours.

 DENT D801.
 Science in Dental Practice II.
-2 Credit Hours.
+1 Credit Hour.

-In this course, students receive online instruction in the scientific method of inquiry and research methodology, including how research is conducted, evaluated and applied to patient care.
+In this course, students receive instruction in the scientific method of inquiry and research methodology, including how research is conducted, evaluated and applied to patient care.
 Students are taught lifelong learning skills on how to access, critically appraise, and apply scientific literature to evidence based oral health care.
 The ethics of research and ethical decision making in human and animal research is presented.
 Critical thinking and problem solving is emphasized, particularly as it relates to scientific inquiry, research methodology and critical appraisal of scientific evidence.
 Blackboard will be used as an adjunct teaching tool for instruction as needed, and for the posting of grades.
 Online instruction will be through Temple Blackboard site for the course.

 Repeatability: This course may not be repeated for additional credits.